braz/the-little-mongodb-book/en/mongodb.markdown

 The direction of your index (1 for ascending, -1 for descending) doesn't matter for a single key index, but it can make a difference for compound indexes when you are sorting on more than one indexed field.

+Indexes can be hidden in MongoDB since 4.4.
+A hidden index is not visible to the query planner and cannot be used to support a query.
+This allows for an index to be hidden before it is dropped to see what impact the removal of the index would have.
+If the impact is negative and the index is actually required, then it can be easily unhidden without the need to recreate the index.

+Indexes are hidden via `hideIndex`:

+	db.unicorns.hideIndex({name: 1});

+And unhidden via `unhideIndex`:

+	db.unicorns.unhideIndex({name: 1});

 The [indexes page](http://docs.mongodb.org/manual/indexes/) has additional information on indexes.
-You can create indexes in the shell, or use the UI provided by Compass or Atlas.
+You can create indexes in the shell, or use the UI provided by Compass or Atlas, or via the Atlas CLI for MongoDB Atlas deployments.

 ## Explain ##
 To see whether or not your queries are using an index, you can use the `explain` method on a cursor: